-Funds evidence-based projects that promote mental health, prevent suicide, and reduce substance misuse in rural and tribal North Dakota communities through collaborative, data-driven strategies.
+Funds collaborative, evidence-based projects to promote mental health and prevent suicide/substance misuse in rural and tribal North Dakota communities.

 Funder: North Dakota Department of Health and Human Services